UAlbanyArchives/ants/README.md

 * Makes use of basic digital forensics tools to gather filesystem metadata and create a robust SIP in records' native environment before transfer.
 * Gathers MFT $STANDARDINFORMATION and $FILENAME MAC timestamps of each file.
 * Designed to send reference requests and receive files from within the GUI.
-* Transfers over network shares with existing LDAP authentication, FTP, or Microsoft OneDrive (still under development).
+* Transfers over network shares with existing LDAP authentication or FTP (with or without TLS).
 * Can be configured remotely prior to user installation.
 * Maintains local receipt for all transferred materials with identification for easy future requests.
 * Developed for Windows and NTFS filesystems.